PlanTL-GOB-ES/SPACCC_Sentence-Splitter/README.md

 Zenodo link

 ## Introduction
 This repository contains the sentence splitting model trained using the SPACCC_SPLIT corpus (https://github.com/PlanTL-SANIDAD/SPACCC_SPLIT).
 The model was trained using the 90% of the corpus (900 clinical cases) and tested against the 10% (100 clinical cases).
 This model is a great resource to split sentences in biomedical documents, specially clinical cases written in Spanish.
+This model obtains a F-Measure of 98.75%.

 This model was created using the Apache OpenNLP machine learning toolkit (https://opennlp.apache.org/), with the release number 1.8.4, released in December 2017.